• Skip to primary navigation

 How to Build:

-• Give power to pin 8 and pin 4 and Pin 4 will connect to VCC so no reset happen.
+• First, give power to pin 8 and pin 4 and pin 4 will connect to VCC so no reset happen.

-• Pin 5 connect with 0.1µF capacitor to ground and this help make voltage correct.
+• After that, take pin 5 and connect with 0.1µF capacitor to ground and this help make voltage correct.

-• Pin 2 and pin 6 join together and It help get stable timing with C1 capacitor.
+• Then take pin 2 and pin 6 join together and It help get stable timing with C1 capacitor.

-• Pin 3 connects to transistor base and it also connect to charging capacitor through R1.
+• Next, take pin 3 and connects to transistor base and it also connect to charging capacitor through R1.

-• LEDs connect to emitter of Q1 transistor with R2 resistor.
+• Lastly, LEDs connect to emitter of Q1 transistor with R2 resistor.

 Circuit Functions:

-Because of this LED light slowly gets bright and then gets dim and this make nice fading look.
+And because of this, LED light slowly gets bright and then gets dim and this make nice fading look.

 Formulas and Calculations: